-Application of oil and massage with the help of hands.
+This is the application of oil and massaging with the help of hands.
 Different types of oils are used according to the guest’s condition and any ailments if present.
 It improves the blood circulation and prevents and cures headache and migraine.
 It also prevents and cures hair loss, baldness and premature graying of hair and helps hair growth.
 It promotes eye sight and clears the complexion of the face.
 It helps the individual to sleep and is good for stress and mental diseases.
 It is also good for conditions such as facial paralysis and hemiplegia (paralysis).

 Ayurveda Facial Treatment

-Herbal pastes and steams are used to cleans and smooth out wrinkles and clear the skin.
+Herbal pastes and steam are used to smooth out wrinkles and clear the skin.